*This article contains affiliate links. See Disclosures for more info*

 Star Daughter

-This gorgeously imagined YA debut blends shades of Neil Gaiman's Stardust and a breathtaking landscape of Hindu mythology into a radiant contemporary fantasy.
 The daughter of a star and a mortal, Sheetal is used to keeping secrets.
 Pretending to be "normal."
 But when an accidental flare of her starfire puts her human father in the hospital, Sheetal needs a full star's help to heal him.
 A star like her mother, who returned to the sky long ago.
-Sheetal's quest to save her father will take her to a celestial court of shining wonders and dark shadows, where she must take the stage as her family's champion in a competition to decide the next ruling house of the heavens--and win, or risk never returning to Earth at all.
-Brimming with celestial intrigue, this sparkling YA debut is perfect for fans of Roshani Chokshi and Laini Taylor.

 Buy the Book